digao-dalpiaz/DzMiniTable/README.md

 ## What's New

+- 03/13/2021 (Version 1.7)

+   - Removed CompInstall.exe from component sources due to AV false positive warning (now you can get it directly from CompInstall repository).

 - 02/01/2021 (Version 1.6)

    - Removed Delphi XE2 from the list of environments as it was never possible to compile in this version.